EdgePi-Cloud/edgepi-python-sdk/src/edgepi/led/README.md

 # Hardware

 The EdgePi has an array of eight programmable LED lights.
-The LED module allows users to toggle these LEDs on and off.
+The LED module allows users to interact with each LED individually.

 # Example Code
 This code example demonstrates how to use the LED module to turn an LED on and off: